-The transition from high school to college can leave a lot of students in a sort of culture shock.
-In high school, there were almost constant reminders about when different things were due, but in college, this isn't always the case.
-A lot of new students spend the whole first semester just trying to find the new rhythm of college classes and their grades and/or social life suffers.
+Meanwhile, the transition from high school to college can leave a lot of students in a sort of culture shock.
+In high school, there were almost constant reminders about when different things were due but in college, this isn't always the case.
+A lot of new students spend the whole first semester just trying to find the new rhythm of college classes and their grades and/or social life generally suffers.
 Thankfully, you can make use of a few great apps for incoming college freshmen to help keep yourself organized.
 Using a planner app is a great way to stay on track of your homework, test, and quiz dates.
 Another useful college life hack is to avoid procrastination.
 The faster you learn to avoid procrastination, the better your college experience will be.
 A planner app is a great place to start.
 Break your more significant assignments into smaller parts and assign each piece a hard deadline that you will force yourself to follow.
-Use a similar strategy for test and quizzes by breaking the material covered into small sections.
+Use a similar strategy for tests and quizzes by breaking the material covered into small sections.
 By following a study plan, you'll have more time to have fun with friends and get better grades.

 Now that you know your class schedule, and have constructed a weekly study plan, it's time to develop some healthy study habits.
 Study habit apps are a great place to start.
 These apps can help you avoid distractions by blocking all incoming notifications for a preset period of time.
 Another feature of the best study apps for students is their ability to block distracting websites like Facebook and Instagram, so you'll spend time studying and not mindlessly scrolling.
-After you found a few apps to help you be more productive, look for a good math app for college students.
+After you find a few apps to help you be more productive, look for a good math app for college students.
 Math classes in college can get extremely challenging as a lot of professors don't do a great job teaching the material.
 A good math app can show you how to solve different complex problems simply by taking a picture of the question, saving you time and frustration.
 In fact, wolfram alpha is definitely one of the best apps for college students.